ismaelvarez/GranTecanTouchdesignerDemo/README.md

 The input is the path of the CSV file.

 At the moment, we have the telescope movement, elevation and azimuth, and a couple of weather sensors (temperature, humidity, etc).

+The component is saved in component folder, DataSimulator.tox, and the CSV file in data